|Wargames Research Group Ltd

 "Horse, Foot and Guns" version 1.1.
 “Horse Foot and Guns” (HFG) is a set of quick-play army-level wargames rules for large land Battles for the period 1701-1914.
 This version 1.1 is a slight revision of the version 1.0 written in 2006 by Phil Barker and for many years available as a free download from his website.
 It is primarily intended for games between two players each controlling a complete army against its historical opponents using a minimum number of figures on a small table.
 The series' inspirations are that no current rules can cope with more than one corps per player; that few of the many wars of the period except the Napoleonic and American Civil Wars are covered by existing rule sets; and that great interest is being shown in smaller model scales for which casualty removal is impractical.

-At the time the current set of rules was the sixth edition of the WRG Ancient Rules and this book also contains a copyof these rules for those who wish to recreate this era in the development of the hobby. click here to order a copy.
+At the time the current set of rules was the sixth edition of the WRG Ancient Rules and this book also contains a copyof these rules for those who wish to recreate this era in the development of the hobby.
+Copies may be prdered from AMAZON or direct from LULU.